-Invercargill, Waihōpai, is the regional capital and commercial hub of Southland.
-Founded in the 1850s, it is New Zealand’s southernmost city - and one of the southernmost cities in the world.
-Numerous heritage buildings give the city a charming old-world quality, while the magnificent Queens Park impresses with its sprawling 80 hectares of beautifully kept gardens, wildlife habitats, playgrounds and sports areas.
+Waihōpai Invercargill, is the regional capital and commercial hub of Southland.
+Founded in the 1850s, it is New Zealand's southernmost city - and one of the southernmost cities in the world.
+Numerous heritage buildings give the city a charming old world.
+At the same time, the magnificent Queens Park impresses with its sprawling 80 hectares of beautifully kept gardens, wildlife habitats, playgrounds and sports areas.

 Wide streets in a gridded layout make it easy to find your way around the city to enjoy the excellent cultural attractions, outstanding nature reserves and parks, and lively cafes, restaurants and bars.
 There's something for the whole family in Invercargill!

 You won't want to miss...

 When planning your trip to Invercargill, make sure you check out these iconic and unmissable events!

 A romantic getaway in Invercargill, from a romantic walk in Queens Park to cracking codes in an escape room, cocktails overlooking the city's skyline, and so much more.
 Whether you like to…